-I never go a day without at least a piece of chocolate -- I find that it helps lower my stress levels and, overall, just makes me feel really good.
-Sometimes I’ll have a nice piece of dark 70% chocolate with a full-bodied glass of red wine, while other times I’ll enjoy a creamy piece of milk chocolate with my black coffee.
-No matter what form -- cake, cookies, brownies, or sipping chocolate -- chocolate comes in, I love it all.
+I never go a day without at least one piece of chocolate—I find that it helps lower my stress levels and, overall, just makes me feel really good.
+Sometimes I’ll have a nice piece of dark 70 percent chocolate with a full-bodied glass of red wine, while other times I’ll enjoy a creamy piece of milk chocolate with my black coffee.
+No matter what form (cake, cookies, brownies, or drinking chocolate) it comes in, I love all chocolate.

 I even have such fond memories of those powdery packs of Cadbury hot chocolate, the ones with the tiny marshmallows inside.
 I remember being a kid, all bundled in my snow gear, waddling in from the snowy outdoors through the basement door.
 After stripping down all those layers of socks and pants, my nose was always as red as can be, and my fingers and toes were tingly due to potential frostbite.
 My mom would save the day by greeting us with a cup of hot chocolate, extra marshmallows in mine, and my sisters and I would sit in front of the fireplace to dethaw.

 As I get older, I do find that my tastes are continually changing.
-I can no longer stand the sickly sweet nature of the hot chocolate of my youth.
+I can no longer stand the super-sweet nature of the hot chocolate of my youth.
 What I now look for in a hot chocolate is completely different: I like to be able to taste the different notes and flavors that are naturally present in the chocolate; my ideal hot chocolate has creaminess from milk, subtle orange notes, and even a slight spiciness.

 I prefer using a nice dark chocolate, something with a lot of flavor (and I think you would be selling yourself short if you tried to use a mediocre milk chocolate).
-I recommend using a chocolate around 60 to 85% cocoa, one from a good reputable store; SOMA, Theo, and Taza are a few of my favorites.
+I recommend using a chocolate around 60 percent to 8 percent cocoa, one from a good reputable store; SOMA, Theo, and Taza are a few of my favorites.

-In my sipping chocolate, I like to use a good amount of orange zest, cinnamon, and chili powder.
+In my drinking chocolate, I like to use a good amount of orange zest, cinnamon, and chili powder.
 The combination of those flavors with the chocolate and the creamy milk is incredible.
 When I make mine at home, I heat all of the ingredients in a pot until warm, but I have also seen people melt the the chocolate with spices, add it to a cup, and then steam milk and pour it over like a latte.
 The recipe that I have provided below makes 2 cups, enough to serve 4 people.

 - 2 cups whole milk

-1 teaspoon honey
+- 1 teaspoon honey

-3 ounces dark chocolate, chopped
+- 3 ounces dark chocolate, chopped

-1/8 teaspoon ground cinnamon
+- 1/8 teaspoon ground cinnamon

-1/8 teaspoon chili powder
+- 1/8 teaspoon chili powder